Scattering of spherically symmetric d-dimensional alpha'-corrected black holes in string theory: Basic setup: --corrected field equations in dimensions

-Here, $Y(\R)$ is a scalar polynomial in the Riemann tensor representing the leading higher derivative string corrections to the metric tensor field, and $\lambda$ is, up to a numerical factor, the suitable power of the inverse string tension $\a$ for $Y(\R)$.
+Here, $Y(\R)$ is a scalar polynomial in the Riemann tensor representing the leading higher derivative string corrections to the metric tensor field, and $\lambda'$ is, up to a numerical factor, the suitable power of the inverse string tension $\a$ for $Y(\R)$.
 The dilaton field is $\phi,$ and $w$ is the conformal weight of $Y(\R)$, with the convention that $w \left( g_{\mu\nu} \right) = +1$ and $w \left( g^{\mu\nu} \right) = -1$.
-After having eliminated certain terms involving derivatives of $\phi$, which would only contribute at higher orders in our perturbative parameter $\lambda,$ the field equations following from the above effective action are
+If one is rather just considering higher order gravitational corrections in a non--stringy framework, one can simply take $\phi=0$ in (\ref{eef}): the main results of this article are also valid for such choice, as long as $\lambda'$ is taken as a purely perturbative parameter. $\mathcal{L}_{\mathrm{matter}}$ contains terms, up to the same order in $\a,$ including the metric, the dilaton and also other matter fields depending on the string theory we are considering.